(For 2016–2017 academic year)

 R. Douglas, London Study Group Director

 This course examines topics in the history of modern Britain and its empire (including pre-independent Ireland).
 Political, social, economic, diplomatic, and cultural approaches are included.
-Prerequisite: HIST 242 or permission of instructor.
 Usually offered in London.

 484 Seminar on Modern European Cultural and Intellectual History (EU)